-Duration: 20 days
+Duration: 15 days each

-Duty station: Kathmandu (50% could be home based)
+Duty station: Kathmandu

 1. Background and context

 The 2018-2022 Nepal United Nations Development Assistance Framework (UNDAF) forms the overall framework for the joint United Nations Country Team's work in support of Agenda 2030 for Sustainable Development and national development priorities.
 In alignment with the SDGs and Nepal's Fourteenth Development Plan, the UNDAF has 4 main focus areas: (i) sustainable and inclusive economic growth; (ii) social development; (iii) resilience, disaster risk reduction and climate change; and (iv) governance, rule of law and human rights.
 The estimated resources for UNDAF 2018-2022 is \$643 million.